wheerdam/linuxjoy/linuxjoy-api.md

 **Note:** `JoyFactory` currently does not support device identifier look-up in Linux and will always return a generic ID.
 The buttons and axes will be correctly reported.

 `JoyFactory` has the `getFirstUsableDevice()` function that will enumerate (if it has not been done already) and return a `LinuxJoystick` object of the first controller that has a valid ID to the caller.
-This function is useful if all the user wants to do is just attempt to get a controller that is connected to the computer and go from there.
+This function is useful if all the user wants to do is to just attempt to get a controller that is connected to the computer and go from there.
 The function will return `null` if there is no device that can be used.

 ### ALWAYS_USE_NATIVE